 PR (public relations) encourages people to think and speak positively about your business.
 It improves the reputation of your business and its products, and gives you exposure that you do not need to pay for - at least, not directly

-Image, reputation and 'what people say' are very important, because people (ie your customers) believe what other people say far more readily than they believe what businesses themselves say.
-Think 'TripAdvisor', and 'customer reviews'.
-Think 'trusted expert', and 'consumer champion'.
+Business image, reputation and 'what people say' are very important.
+Your prospective customers believe what other people say far more readily than they believe what businesses themselves say.

 Think about your own behaviour when buying a product online.
-One of the first things you probably do is look at the reviews, because the opinions of others are more trustworthy in your eyes.
+As well as reading the product description, you probably also check customer reviews, because the opinions of others are trustworthy in your eyes.

 PR seizes on that behaviour.
 It constantly tries to get trusted independent commentators and customers to promote your business, your product and your brand.

 PR is part of your overall marketing strategy.
 It covers all aspects that might influence the opinion others have of your business, and sits alongside your website, your brand image and your marketing campaigns.

 Advertising, promotions, and email marketing are all important, but third party endorsements - in other words, what trusted third parties say about you - is just as valuable as all of these.
 Which is where your PR comes in.

 Experts would tell you that positive third-party comments are three times more effective than advertising in winning customers.

 Just as a side benefit too, managed shrewdly, PR is materially more cost-effective marketing than simple advertising.
 If you like, see PR as 'personal recommendations' as much as 'public relations'.